Mitjaaa/OpenDashboard/README.md

 # OpenDashboard
 A cross-platform dashboard written in C++.
-Everybody can add own widgets for the dashboard.